XcalableMP/manual/en/python.rst

       :
    }

-In the first line of the Python program, import XMP of Python package.
+In line 1 of the Python program, XMP package is imported.
-On line 4, specify the shared library created by the XMP program with the function you want to call.
+In line 4, the shared library is specified which is created by the XMP program with the function you want to call.
-In line 6, call the XMP program in that shared library.
+In line 6, the XMP program is called.
-The first argument of xmp.call() is the MPI communicator, which is used to generate the node set in the XMP program.
+The first argument of xmp.call() is an MPI communicator, which is used to generate the node set in the XMP program.
 The second argument is the function name of the XMP program.
 The third argument is an argument to be passed to the function of the XMP program.
 If the argument of the XMP program function is unnecessary, the third argument of xmp.call() can be omitted.